detekt/detekt/docs/pages/documentation/style.md

 Library updates can introduce naming clashes with your own classes which might result in compilation errors.

-**NOTE:** This rule has a twin implementation `NoWildcardImports` in the formatting rule set (a wrapped KtLint rule).
+**NOTE**: This rule has a twin implementation NoWildcardImports in the formatting rule set (a wrapped KtLint rule).
-When suppressing an issue of `WildcardImport` in the baseline file, make sure to suppress the corresponding `NoWildcardImports` issue.
+When suppressing an issue of WildcardImport in the baseline file, make sure to suppress the corresponding NoWildcardImports issue.

 **Severity**: Style